casutton/casutton.github.io/_posts/2017-10-07-special-email-folder.md

 You might ask why these are *professional* emails.
 Hopefully I've had happy things happen in my personal life as well?
 Don't be too worried.
 It's just that my personal life doesn't usually happen over email.
 That's what my wedding photos are for!

 I got this idea from a blog post somewhere by some other professor, but I don't remember who or where.
 If you do, please let me know in the comments!

+*Update*: Rob Zinkov has kindly reminded me that I learned about this idea from the excellent [7 year postdoc](https://blogs.scientificamerican.com/guest-blog/the-awesomest-7-year-postdoc-or-how-i-learned-to-stop-worrying-and-love-the-tenure-track-faculty-life/) blog post by Radhika Nagpal about life for new faculty members.
+Thanks!